-I shall talk about several other versions as they crop up later on, but I must emphasize that here is an English document filling the gap in the three Scottish texts, and this sort of thing happens over and over again.
+I shall talk about several other versions as they crop up later on, but I must emphasise that here is an English document filling the gaps in the three Scottish texts, and this sort of thing happens over and over again.

-Now we have another Scottish document, the Dumfries Manuscript, dated c.
-1710.
+Now we have another Scottish document, the Dumfries No 4 MS, dated c1710.
 It contains a mass of new material, but I can only mention a few of the items.

-One of its questions runs: "How were you brought in?" "shamefully, with a rope about my neck."
-This is the earliest cable-tow; and a later answer says the rope "is to hang me if I should betray my trust".
-Dumfries also mentions that the candidate receives the "Royal Secret" kneeling "upon my left knee".
+One of its questions runs: 'How were you brought inT 'Shamfully, w' a rope about my neck'.
+This is the earliest cable tow; and a later answer says the rope 'is to hang me if I should betray my trust'.
+Dumfries also mentions that the candidate receives the 'Royal Secret' kneeling 'upon my left knee'.

-Among many interesting questions and answers, it lists some of the unusual penalties of those days.
-"My heart taken cut alive, my head cut off, my body buried within ye seamark."
-"Within ye sea-mark" is the earliest version of the "cable's length from the shore."
+Among many interesting Questions and Answers, it lists some of fhe unusual penalties of those days.
+'My heart taken out alive, my head cut off, my body buried within ye sea mark.'
+'Within ye sea mark' is the earliest version of the 'cable's length from the shore'.
 Brethren, there is so much more, even at this early date, but I have to be brief and I shall give you all the important items as we move forward into the next stage.

 Meanwhile, this was the situation at the time when the first Grand Lodge was founded in 1717.
-We only had two degrees in England, one for the entered apprentice and the second was for the "master or fellow craft."
-Dr. Anderson, who compiled the first English Book of Constitutions in 1723, actually described the English second degree as "master or fellow of craft."
+We only had two degrees in England, one for the entered apprentice and the second was for the 'master or fellow craft'.
+Dr Anderson, who compiled the first English Book of Constitutions in 1723, actually described the English second degree as 'Masters and Fellow Craft'.
 The Scottish term had already invaded England.

 The next big stage in the history of the ritual, is the evolution of the third degree.
 Actually, we know a great deal about the third degree, but there are some dreadful gaps.
-We do not know when it started; we do not know why it started, and we cannot be sure who started it.
-In the light of a lifetime of study, I am going to tell you what we do know, and we will try to fill the gaps.
+We do not know when it started or why it started, and we cannot be sure who started it!
+In the light of a lifetime of study, I am going to tell you what we know, and we will try to fill the gaps.

-It would have been lovely, of course, if one could stretch out a hand in a very good library and pull out a large minute book and say "Well, there is the earliest third degree that ever happened," but it does not work out that way.
+It would have been easy, of course, if one could stretch out a hand in a very good library and pull out a large minute book and say 'Well, there is the earliest third degree that ever happened;' but it does not work out that way.
 The minute books come much later.